Concerning Revenge From The Sea's third Voyage and Complications

 Oh well.
 Sorry, Wolf.

-A few years later that original parchment, the one which had been left ashore, turned up in a pile of documents betwixt D.B.
+A few years later that original parchment, the 'success' one which had been left ashore, turned up in a pile of documents betwixt D.B.
 Cooper's birth certificate and William Kidd's privateering commission.
 Behold: